Your website is your digital shop window, so you can’t afford to offer a clunky and difficult user experience to visitors.

 7. Look for and fix broken links

-Broken links can really damage your website’s user experience and also harm your SEO equity.
-Broken links are links on your site that point to non-existent resources.
+Broken links can really damage your website’s user experience and also harm your chances of ranking highly in search engines.

-You can easily find broken links using the tools like Dead Link Checker if you have a small site.
-However, if you have a bigger site, you might need to use Site Audit.
-This will do a live crawl of your website, ensuring that you don’t miss any broken links.
+You can easily find broken links using tools like Dead Link Checker if you have a small site.
+If you have a bigger site, Site Audit might be a good option, as it will do a live crawl of your website.

-When you find the broken links, you have two choices...
-You can replace the broken links with live links or simply remove the links.
+When you find the broken links, you have two choices - remove them or replace them.
 Easy.

 8. Create landing pages

 Landing pages are a great way to make your site more conversion-focused and start taking your digital marketing to the next level.